How Many Tiles Do You Need? The Maths Behind Tile Wastage

 Diagonal patterns look great but they waste tiles.
 Every edge cut becomes a triangle instead of a rectangle.
 You throw away the other half of the tile.

-Herringbone looks amazing but it is the most wasteful.
-You are cutting every tile at 45 degrees and the geometry means you cannot always use the offcuts elsewhere.
+Herringbone looks amazing but it's the most wasteful.
+You're cutting every tile at 45 degrees and the geometry means you don't always use the offcuts elsewhere.

-Pro tip: If you are set on a complex pattern, buy one extra box of tiles and keep the receipt.
-If you do not open it, most stores will accept returns.
+Pro tip: If you're set on a complex pattern, buy one extra box of tiles and keep the receipt.
+If you don't open it, most stores will accept returns.

 Use our Tile Calculator to work out exactly how many tiles you need, including wastage for different patterns.